apify/crawlee/docs/api/Session.md

 ## `session.getCookies(url)` ⇒ `Array<Object>`

 Get cookies.
-Gets a array of `tough-cookie` Cookie instances.
+Gets a array of cookies in the format corresponding to the type property.

 <table>
 <thead>